guidodizi/goldenMedalStackOverflow/README.md

 Wanna do things the fun way? _Hacking_ your way in?

 You came into the right place

+## 🙏 Disclaimer
+I've always been dazzled by how the developer community has always come together and shared knowledge without any direct benefit.
+I believe this was a key factor for striving and accomplishing all the community has achieved.

+By no means does this repository tend to inflict this achievement, but rather share a fun personal experience to automate a mundane task such as logging in for 100 days straight.

 ## ⏮️ Prerequisits
 Set `Fanatic` golden medal _(Visit the site each day for 100 consecutive days)_ as your **next badge** on your StackOverflow account.